youmi-zym/youmi-zym.github.io/_pages/research.md

 ---

 I am excited about research which advances the perception and control of mobile robotics.
-In particular, I am currently working on leveraging geometry for unsupervised learning, reasoning under uncertainty with Bayesian deep learning, learning representations for memory and developing end-to-end systems which can reason from perception to control.
+In particular, I am currently working on improving the robustness and accuracy of computer vision algorithms, leveraging geometry for unsupervised learning and developing end-to-end systems which can reason from perception to control.

 # Scene Understanding